Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

-Hurricane Michael was downgraded to a "dangerous" Category 3 storm on Wednesday, with the threats of severe storm surge and "catastrophic winds" remaining as it churned toward Alabama and Georgia, officials said.
+Hurricane Michael was downgraded to a Category 3 storm on Wednesday, with "life-threatening storm surge and catastrophic winds" remaining as it churned toward Alabama and Georgia, officials said.

 Michael made landfall shortly before 2 p.m.
 ET northwest of Mexico Beach and just outside Panama City, National Hurricane Center (NHC) Director Ken Graham told Fox News’ Shepard Smith.